material-foundation/material-color-utilities/README.md

 flexibility, personalization, and expression, all while streamlining work for designers and teams.

-Material Color Ultilities (MCU) powers dynamic color with a set of color libraries containing algorithms and utilities that make it easier for you to develop color themes and schemes in your app.
+Material Color Utilities (MCU) powers dynamic color with a set of color libraries containing algorithms and utilities that make it easier for you to develop color themes and schemes in your app.